-The ecommerce platform you choose is the core on which your business runs.
-Careful research must be done to make sure your ecommerce platform can handle all of your business requirements, because if it can’t, you are left with very few options down the road.
+The e-commerce platform you choose will become the heart of your online business.
+Careful research must be done to make sure your e-commerce platform can handle all of your business requirements, because if it can’t, you are left with very few options down the road.

-After carefully evaluating a clients’ requirements, Bayshore Solutions often recommends nopCommerce because its core functionality handles a majority of ecommerce business requirements and it is also very customizable.
+After carefully evaluating a clients’ requirements, Bayshore Solutions often recommends nopCommerce because its core functionality handles a majority of common e-commerce business requirements and it allows for a great amount of customization.

 Things to consider when setting up your store:

 Data Import – Your Product data can grow exponentially so creating a data import plan is key to getting your site set up and ready to sell.
-The import plan should account for Product SKUs, Prices, & Images.
-Also if you are upgrading from an existing site you also need to account for importing existing users, coupon codes, member discounts and gift cards.
+The import plan should account for Product SKUs, Prices, and Images.
+If you are upgrading from an existing site, you also need to account for importing existing users, coupon codes, member discounts, and gift cards.

-No ecommerce website can run completely on its own.
+No e-commerce website can run completely on its own.
 You will need to integrate payment processors, shipping calculators, tax calculators, and other purchase facilitation functionality.
 NopCommerce has many integration options available for partners like Authorize.net and PayPal for payment processing, as well as UPS and USPS for Shipping Options.
-Selecting the best integration partners to meet your needs, and fully testing each integration is crucial in make sure your site runs smoothly and has no bottlenecks that could severely limit your sales potential.
+Selecting the best integration partners to meet your needs, and fully testing each integration, is crucial in making sure your site runs smoothly.
+It is important to identify bottlenecks that could severely limit your sales potential down the road.

-Managing inventory, especially in a high traffic environment is crucial to keeping your customer base happy.
+Managing inventory, especially in a high traffic environment, is critical to keeping your customer base happy.
 Nobody in your customer service department wants to call a customer and let them know their shiny new championship hat is out of stock.
-Depending on your product types and fulfilment options there are several ways to track your inventory, which should be configured at a product level.
+Depending on your product types and fulfillment options there are several ways to track your inventory, which should be configured at a product level.

-Some products require very strict inventory management, if it’s a high demand item in your warehouse, you will need inventory tracking and reorder alerts to make sure your purchasing team knows when to order more.
-Some products that are reordered frequently can be set to allow back order, if you’re confident you will be getting the next shipment in a timely manner.
+Some products require very strict inventory management.
+If you have high-demand items in your warehouse, you will need inventory tracking and reorder alerts to make sure your purchasing team knows when to order more.
+Some products that are reordered frequently can be set to allow back order, if you are confident that you will be getting the next shipment in a timely manner.
 Other products like digital downloads or drop shipped products, require no inventory tracking at all.
-It’s import to make sure your ecommerce platform can handle product level inventory tracking options if you have products in more than one of these categories.
+It’s import to make sure your e-commerce platform can handle product-level inventory tracking options if you have products in more than one of these categories.

 Fulfillment and Returns

-It’s important to fully test the fulfilment process your team will be using to fulfil and ship your orders.
+It’s important to fully test the fulfillment process your team will be using to fulfill and ship your orders.
 Streamlining this process by even a single click can save hours of work if your site is getting a high volume of orders.

-Reporting is also a key requirement for all online businesses.
-Standard sales, accounting, inventory level and tax reports are available in NopCommerce.
+Reporting is a key requirement for all online businesses.
+Standard sales, accounting, inventory level, and tax reports are available in nopCommerce.
 Often times custom reports are needed for certain business segments reporting on profit margin, returns, and other sales data.
-Make sure to have these reports defined in advanced and integrated into your ecommerce platform.
+Make sure to have these reports defined in advanced and integrated into your e-commerce platform.

-Return processing is also an important process to outline in advance.
+Return processing is another important process to outline in advance.
 NopCommerce 3.8 allows for a user to submit a return request, which allows you to approve the request and account for the incoming shipment.
-Some users will however send an item back without notice.
+However, some users will send an item back without notice.
 NopCommerce has several ways that this order can be edited in the system.
 This process will need to be tested with multiple scenarios based on if the product can be added back to the inventory, or if it is damaged.